MaloneLab/Eddy-Co/README.md

 # Eddy-Co
-Welcome to the Malone Lab training on EC data processing.
+Welcome to the Malone Lab training on eddycovariance data processing.
+The pourpose of this training is to provide a foundation for data processing from a tower site.
+While each site is different (files produced, format, and variables measured), data processing and formating is common across all sites.

 ## Course Outline: